giellalt/dict-sms-mul/00readme.txt

 TODO:

- - some entries have twice the source-element: cip has to debug that but it is not crucial for this update
+ - 21 entries have more than one the source-element: Ciprian has tagged these with a x_check_x attribute for Michael to check and correct